MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

-\textbf{Impact of the total number of clients.} Table~\ref{tab:comparenumc} shows the comparable testing accuracy of BRIEF under different attacks, as well as ASR of BA and EA when the total number of clients is set from 10 to 500.
-We observe that the accuracy appears to fall whilst the client number is on the increase, especially when \#clients = 500, it decreases by about 0.2, 0.25, and 0.4 in MNIST, FMINST, and CIFAR-10, respectively.
+\textbf{Impact of the total number of clients.} Tables~\ref{tab:mnist},~\ref{tab:fmnist} and~\ref{tab:cifar}, show the comparable testing accuracy of \texttt{MUDGUARD} under different attacks, as well as ASR of BA and EA when the total number of clients is set from 10 to 500.
+We observe that the accuracy appears to fall whilst the client number is increasing, especially when \#clients = 500, it descends by about 0.2, 0.25, and 0.4 in MNIST, FMINST, and CIFAR-10, respectively.
 This is caused by a relatively small number of training samples.
-For example, in CIFAR-10, each client only can be assigned 100 samples, which does not capture one minibatch size, resulting in a ``bad" performance in terms of testing accuracy.
-However, BRIEF is not affected by this factor, and it further can defend against all untargeted attacks to maintain the accuracy at the same level as the baseline.
-The ASR of BA is controlled to nearly 0\%.
-Although EA provides a higher ASR (than BA), it drops to nearly 0 when \#clients = 500, which also confirms that its attack effectiveness relies on how well the model learns.
+For example, in CIFAR-10, each client can only be assigned 100 samples, which does not capture one minibatch size, resulting in a ``bad" performance in terms of testing accuracy.
+However, \texttt{MUDGUARD} is not affected by this factor, and it can further defend against all untargeted attacks to maintain accuracy at the same level as the baseline.
+The ASR of AA and BA are controlled to nearly 0\%.
+Although EA provides a higher ASR (than AA and BA), it drops to nearly 0 when \#clients = 500, which confirms that its effectiveness relies on how well the model learns. \textit{Overall, \texttt{MUDGUARD} can maintain a high level of accuracy under different attacks and across a range of client numbers and can effectively defend against untargeted attacks.
+Even when against EA, \texttt{MUDGUARD} can reduce its ASR to nearly 0\%. }